jdevries3133/kate_website/README.md

 - `make update`: update your local code to get the latest changes I've created (this also happens when you `publish`)
 - `make unpublish`: unpublish your most recent change
+- `make stop`: stop the website

+Note: you should always see a confirmation message after running these
+commands:

+> All good, happy writing 😁

+If you don't see that, something went wrong!
+Save the text that got spewed into the terminal, and send it to me.

 # Development Instructions